JuanGhantus/JokeTeller/README.md

 <h1>Joke Teller</h1>

 <h2>Description</h2>
-In this project I created a button that by clicking generates a random joke from joke API with implemented text-to-speech.
+In this project, I created a button that by clicking generates a random joke from joke-API with implemented text-to-speech.
 <br /><br /><br />

 <p align="center">